Parent article: Best Guitar Pedals

 Added new photos for the Walrus Audio Julia chorus, with the new face design.

-BEST CHORUS PEDAL
+BEST CHORUS PEDALs

 MXR M234 Analog Chorus

 The sound quality, usability, analog circuit, wide range of control, and a low price tag makes this an easy winner in the chorus pedal category.
 The M234 spares no expense and covers every aspect of the effect perfectly.

 One of the coolest guitar pedals I ever managed to get my hands on was an old Danelectro chorus when I was 11 years old.
 It was one of the smaller ones, from the series that were all named after some kind of food.
 This one was the "milkshake chorus."
 In my young, new-to-the-guitar mind, that was the best guitar pedal I could have ever purchased.
 And while I don't remember what I paid for it, the little pedal couldn't have been worth much more than 20 bucks.
 These days, I've moved onto better chorus pedals, namely five that we've tested and recommend most.